espressif/esp-idf/docs/en/api-reference/system/esp_https_ota.rst

 Application Examples
 --------------------

-- :example:`system/ota/pre_encrypted_ota` demonstrates how to perform OTA updates with pre-encrypted binary using the `esp_encrypted_img` component's APIs and tool, ensuring the confidentiality of the firmware on the network channel, but not its authenticity.
-To perform OTA upgrades with pre-encrypted firmware, please enable :ref:`CONFIG_ESP_HTTPS_OTA_DECRYPT_CB` in component `menuconfig`.

 - :example:`system/ota/advanced_https_ota` demonstrates how to use the Advanced HTTPS OTA update functionality on {IDF_TARGET_NAME} using the `esp_https_ota` component's APIs.
 For the applicable SoCs, please refer to :example_file:`system/ota/advanced_https_ota/README.md`.

 - :example:`system/ota/partitions_ota` demonstrates how to perform OTA updates for various partitions (app, bootloader, partition table, storage) using the `esp_https_ota` component's APIs.